 When choosing a commercial web hosting solution provider, carefully consider the following criteria:

-Reliability – Your website needs to be available online to users all day and all night.
-Choose a web host that guarantees at least 99% uptime.
+Reliability – Your website needs to be accessible to users and visitors all day and all night.
+Choose a hosting service that guarantees at least 99% uptime.

-Cost – Not only the cost of hosting, but also how much it will cost you if you go over your allocated data.
+Cost – Not only the cost of hosting, but also how much you will have to pay if you go over the allocated amount.

 Essential Scripts & Applications – WordPress requires certain scripts to be installed on your server.